kingjohnkn/js_wk1/README.md

 # js_wk1
 JavaScript Week One Project - Zindua School

-Create a script that manages a list of events for a calendar application.
+<p>Create a script that manages a list of events for a calendar application.</p>
 Create an array of objects, each representing an event.
 Each event object should have the following properties: title (string) date (Date object)